Application Cohort 4 is now open. Deadline to apply is February 3, 2019.

 - Have the support of the employer and organization before completing the application.

-- Submit an Employer Endorsement Letter to indicate the employer’s approval to participate in the program as described above, in relation to the organization vision and mission.
+- Submit an Employer Endorsement Letter together with the application.
+The letter should indicate your employer’s endorsement to participate in the program as described above, in relation to the organization vision and mission.

 - Exhibited leadership: Capability for leadership at work and community; her ability to take initiative, motivate and work with others; and interest in developing her leadership and making a difference in her society.